FormidableLabs/spectacle/README.md

 We can start with this projet's sample at [`one-page.html`](./one-page.html).
 It's essentially, the same presentation as the fully-built-from-source version, with a few notable exceptions:

 1. There are no `import`s or `require`s.
 Everything must come from the global namespace.
 This includes `Spectacle`, `React`, `ReactDOM` and all the Spectacle exports from [`./src/index.js`](./src/index.js) -- `Deck`, `Slide`, `themes`, etc.
 2. The presentation must include exaclty **one** script tag with the type `text/spectacle` that is a function.
-Presently, that function is directly inserted into a wrapper code boilerplate and transpiled, so there should not be any extraneous content around it like outer variables or comments. **Good** examples:
+Presently, that function is directly inserted inline into a wrapper code boilerplate as a React Component `render` function.
+The wrapper is transpiled.
+There should not be any extraneous content around it like outer variables or comments.

+    **Good** examples:

     ```html
     <script type="text/spectacle">